 Unlike a tax-qualified arrangement, which is non-discriminatory, a non-qualified arrangement can be discriminatory.
 A company should select only those key employees they want to protect and reward, designing payment schedules that emphasize those aspects of compensation they wish to incent.
 A Non-qualified Deferred Compensation (NDQC) plan is an arrangement where an employer promises to provide compensation to an employee in the future, typically at retirement.
 The employer can use the plan to provide extra benefits to key employees over and above the limitations on qualified plans such as 401k and profit sharing plans.
 These arrangements provide “golden handcuffs” on the key employees to the extent that employees who terminate prior to vesting are not entitled to any benefits under the plan.

 Please call (877) 972-3262 or contact us for the Exclusive Deferred Compensation Whitepaper now.
 This comprehensive whitepaper will provide every detail you need to know about Split Dollar arrangements.

-- Company enters into an NQDC agreement with the individual or a group of employees.
+- The company enters into an NQDC agreement with the individual or a group of employees.
 We’ll help you draft the arrangement documents.

-- Company selects and applies for life insurance on the employee with a face amount sufficient to cover all promised death and retirement benefits, as well as optional additional amounts, subject to the plan design.
+- The company then selects and applies for life insurance on the employee with a face amount sufficient to cover all promised death and retirement benefits, as well as optional additional amounts, subject to the plan design.
 The company is the life insurance policy’s sole applicant and owner, pays all premiums, and retains all rights of ownership.

-- Company may opt to keep the policy intact after retirement and pay the employee from company revenues.
+- the company may opt to keep the policy intact after retirement and pay the employee from company revenues.
 Upon the employee’s death, the company receives the death benefits income tax free, recovering the expense of payments made to the family.